Monday, February 1, 2021

 He wondered if he'd ever get the chance to see those places.
 He wanted to escape to them sometimes when he couldn't shake the effects of the present threat of his own surroundings.
 Rainier was sturdy and his hair and eyes were the color of the light graying tones of the rock and waters of Cova.
 As was the usual appearance of the inhabitants of Cova.
 At one time, so long past, the three worlds of Cova, Fiod, and Arca would communicate with each other and trade routes were common between the worlds.
 Travel between the worlds was consistent.
 But rarely done now and Cova became more isolated as time went on.
 The other two worlds were the same way but still had visitors from time to time, but they would be suspect as to evil events that happened in those worlds that could be rightfully attributed to these beings who brought death.
 There were no mystic watery spirits in the other two worlds, these were direct in their purpose to destroy.
 Ships were no longer structured and built.
 And fear seemed the master that replaced hope or life.
 This was the effect of death and dying.
 A strange and unnatural thing to all the souls of the God of the Suns.

-Fiod was a planet in its beginnings, formed less than one count of the faraway sun and having only four hundred and sixty cycles around the main sun, but its orbit was vast and their days and nights lasted much longer than the other worlds in that system, turning only once every quarter orbit.
+Fiod was a planet in its beginning, formed less than two count orbits of the faraway sun and having only four hundred and sixty cycles around the main sun, but its orbit was vast and their days and nights lasted much longer than the other worlds in that system, turning only once every quarter orbit.
 And from Fiod was the green-cloaked Zoic.
 One of Fiod's group of sages who was born during Fiod's thirty-ninth orbit after creation.
 They were known as the Ancient Sages of a world that could not mathematically be called ancient compared to the other planets.
 A sort of paradox or oddity that was the youngest of worlds while having the curious identity of a relic world.

 Its landmass was of trees and streams flowing through a planetary system of caverns and forests.
 Most of the inhabitants lived and prospered by an abundance of flowing underground streams that would grow most of the planet's food supply and bio-shelters dug in like roots of trees and powered with the elements through crafted vines that wrapped around the trunks and on to the lowest, most sturdiest of branches that received the frequencies in those deep layers of thick atmosphere.
 Having long periods of days the forests were extremely thick and covered large areas of the surface.
 The only parts that weren't forest were stretches of land where shallow lakes and small oceans lay.
 All waters of these areas were almost stagnant.
 Most of the water that flowed was through the caverns and underground springs.